Grocery Strategies | Simple Tips to Reduce Your Family’s Food Waste

 When preparing meals, you’ll encounter scraps of fruits and vegetables after they have been peeled or chopped, bones or remnants of meat which cannot be added directly to a recipe, and many other items which can leave you turning to the trashcan in frustration.
 Instead of tossing these items, there are clever ways to utilize them, minimizing waste while also saving money.

 FRUITS AND VEGETABLES Toss fruit, such as overripe bananas or soft berries, into a large bag in the freezer.
 When you have gathered enough, blend these fruits with some sour cream, yogurt, or ice cream for a smoothie.
+There’s so many greens amazon to choose from that you can add for a healthier smoothie.
 Bananas which have turned brown can also be used in quick bread, muffins, or other delicious baked goods.

 Puree herbs and olive oil and freeze to use as the base for pesto or other herb sauces.